 * Last potato plants should be planted out... before you can start digging up the fruits of your labour!

 * Mulch fruit trees and other shrubs… A good mulch of compost or bark on beds and borders will be appreciated in anticipation of warmer temperatures and upcoming growth spurts.

 And the rest of the garden...

-* Get your first spring bedding… Splashes of colour can be achieved with the first spring bedding – it will continue to come thick and fast here as the season progresses, joined by thousands of different patio plants for fantastic spring and summer colour.
+* Get your spring/summer bedding and patio plants… Splashes of colour can be achieved with the first spring bedding – it will continue to come thick and fast here as the season progresses, joined by thousands of different patio plants for fantastic spring and summer colour.

 Bedding and patio plants offer the perfect opportunity to get creative with pots and window boxes, whether with colour coordinated seasonal displays or quirky mix and match planters like old welly boots, paint cans, or colanders!
 Purpose-made pots have also come a long way in recent years, and you’ll find a very wide range of light, modern, colourful pots at the garden centre.

 * Fertilise as the temperature rises… Be sure to feed beds, borders and containers with a general-purpose fertiliser, to give plants a ‘spring boost’ and encourage growth spurts.
 At the same time, keep on top of unwanted growth – stamping out troublesome weeds as soon as possible.

 * Improve lawn condition...
 The lawn should be looking a bit smarter after an initial spruce-up but time to give it some TLC as required.
 Sow new seed where needed and repair bare patches if needed.
 If not in need of extreme treatment, a lawn, feed and mosskiller should at least help restore it to its former glory.
 Scheduling regular weekly mows will also help keep the lawn manageable, and in full health for the season ahead.
 Add cuttings to the compost heap for use later on as part of a rich mulch for the plants!